The Wild Goose Lake: Plot

-The film opens with Zhou Zenong (Hu Ge) meeting with Liu Aiai (Gwei Lun-Mei) at a train station.
-Zhou is expecting to meet with his wife, Shujun (Wan Qian) but Liu Aiai has been sent instead by Huahua (Qi Dao) an associate of Zhou's.
+The film opens with Zhou Zenong meeting with Liu Aiai at a train station.
+Zhou is expecting to meet with his wife, Shujun but Liu Aiai has been sent instead by Huahua an associate of Zhou's.
 Zhou recounts that he is the leader of a small gang who steals motorbikes.
 One of his subordinates, Red Hair, shot a rival in the leg during an argument about territory.
 The rival gang wanted revenge on Red Hair and Zhou and set a trap for them.
 Red Hair is killed by the trap, decapitating him, and Zhou is shot twice in the torso.
-While trying to escape in the rain, Zhou accidentally shot and killed a policeman, mistaking him for the rival gang.
+While trying to escape in the rain, Zhou accidentally shoots and kills a policeman, mistaking him for a member of the rival gang.

 Meanwhile, the police deduce he will hide at Wild Goose Lake; a lawless area of Wuhan, and set a dragnet there for him.
-The leader of the police is Captain Liu (Liao Fan).
+The leader of the police is Captain Liu.
 The police have Shujun under surveillance.

 Zhou had sought out Huahua, an associate he trusts, to get his wife Shujin so that they can leave together.
 Huahua is a pimp at Wild Goose Lake and Liu Aiai is one of his "bathing beauties" who service customers at the lake.
 Liu Aiai who is not known to the police is used as a middle person by Huahua.

 The police offer a 300,000 yuan, dead or alive, reward for Zhou.
 When Zhou learns of the reward he wants Liu to arrange for his wife to turn him in so that his wife can collect the reward.
 Huahua is interested in collecting the reward for himself.
 Meanwhile the rival gang is also looking to collect the reward and kill Zhou in the process.
 Zhou is eventually trapped by the rival gang in an apartment and stabbed by the rival gang members who shot him earlier, however Zhou is able to kill them and escape.
 The police hear the gunshots from the rival gang (who kill a passerby in the process) and start actively searching the streets for Zhou.
 Liu believes that Zhou suspects her of betraying him and tries to run away from him.
 In trying to escape Liu runs into Yan who recognizes her as one of Huahua's prostitutes.
 Yan forces Liu into having sex and Zhou saves her by killing him.

 Zhou and Liu Aiai walk to the noodle shop and she orders two bowls of noodles.
 While settling the bill with the noodle shop owner, the police arrive and trap Zhou in the shop.
 Zhou is able to shoot his way out but becomes cornered by the lake where he is shot several times before succumbing to his injuries.

 Liu Aiai later collects the reward and is driven by the Captain Liu to the bank with the cash.
 While getting cigarettes the Captain sees her leave the bank with the money.
 He follows her and sees her meeting up with Zhou's wife Shujun.